Exact thresholds for Schur positivity of the lattices $\mathbf m\times\mathbf 2$ and $\mathbf m\times\mathbf 3$: Preliminaries

-For any partitions $\lambda$ and $\mu$ such that $\lambda_i\ge\mu_i$ for all $i$, the \emph{skew shape} $\lambda/\mu$ is the difference $Y_\lambda\setminus Y_\mu$ which records both~$\lambda$ and~$\mu$.
+If $\lambda_i\ge\mu_i$ for all $i$, the \emph{skew shape} $\lambda/\mu$ is $Y_\lambda\setminus Y_\mu$.
 A \emph{horizontal strip} (resp., \emph{vertical strip}) is a skew shape with no two cells in the same column (resp., row).
-A \emph{ribbon} is a skew shape containing no $2\times 2$ square.
+A \emph{ribbon} is a connected skew shape containing no $2\times2$ square.
 For a ribbon~$R$, its \emph{size}~$\abs{R}$ is its number of cells, its \emph{height}~$\hgt(R)$ is one less than the number of rows, its \emph{sign} is